rs-loves-bugs/burp-browser-profiles/README.md

 -allows you to specify a custom user agent for every Burp browser instance you have running

--allows you to differenciate the profiles between them with a different color used for the Burp browser window frame(blue, cyan, green, yellow, orange, red, magenta, pink)
+-allows you to differentiate the profiles between them with a different color used for the Burp browser window frame(blue, cyan, green, yellow, orange, red, magenta, pink)

 -allows you in Burp to highlight with the same color the request from that specific profile(this feature requires installing a Burp extension)